 This course examines the importance of understanding corporate cultures and their influence on project success.
 Students improve their identification and evaluation skills through simulations, role-playing, case analyses, and discussions.
-Areas examined and practiced in this course include identifying characteristics of organizational culture, evaluating project management structures, developing an organizational culture and project management structure plan.
+Areas examined and practiced in this course include identifying characteristics of organizational culture, evaluating project management structures, developing an organizational culture and the project management structure plan.

-MPM620 - Project Management and the Enterprise Communication Plan 3 Credits
+MPM620 - Project Management and the Enterprise Communication Plan 3 Credits this course include stakeholder management, developing a communication matrix, ongoing project communications, change management and proper project closure.

 In this course, students examine the importance and complexity of maintaining proper communication throughout the project lifecycle.
 Students improve their communication planning and management skills through simulations, role playing, case analyses, and discussions.
-Topics examined and practiced in this course include stakeholder management, developing a communication matrix, ongoing project communications, change management and proper project closure.
+Topics examined and practiced in